sitingLi/amc/README.md

 **Output**
 - output: the categorized data
-- group: the number of categories for each variable
+- group: the number of categories for each variable (The maximum is 10 given the computation limitation)
 - cutoff: the thresholds/cutoffs of the categorization for each variable

 ``` r